skandashanbhog/ToD-List-Reactive-Native/README.md

 ---

 ## 🛠️ Tech Stack
-- React Native
+- ⚛️ React Native
-- Expo
+- 📱 Expo SDK 53
-- JavaScript (ES6+)
+- 💾 AsyncStorage (for local data)
+- 🎨 Styled Components / CSS

 ---

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
-Feel free to open a PR or an issue.
+Feel free to fork this repo and submit a PR.

 ---